-Section perspective showing new large windows with integrated seat that visually connect MOCAD's galleries to Woodward Avenue.
+Section perspective showing new large windows with integrated seat that visually connects MOCAD's galleries to Woodward Avenue.

 Concept rendering from Woodward Avenue.
 Full proposal scheduled for release mid-2013.